-O2 will be sharing the results of its pilot with the wider business community in an attempt to shore up the business case for flexible working – not just during exceptional circumstances like the Games, but on an on-going basis.
+O2 will be sharing the results of its pilot with the wider business community in an attempt to shore up the business case for flexible working – not just during exceptional circumstances like the London Olympics, but on an on-going basis.

 There’s no doubt there are some real bottom line advantages to enabling people to work more flexibly.
 Employees are less stressed and more productive, the business is better equipped to respond to customers outside the confines of the 9-5 and more likely to hang on to talented staff who might otherwise head out of the door in search of better work-life balance.

 SMEs, however, are sometimes reluctant to travel too far down the flexible working route.
 They are concerned about setting a precedent (if we let one person do it everyone will want to), worried about how they will manage people they can’t see and concerned that communication will break down and the work just won’t get done.

 There are of course many small businesses who do need people to be physically present during set hours, because that’s what the nature of their business demands.
 But advances in technology and HR systems have now made it perfectly feasible for businesses of all sizes to take a fresh look at their working practices – and maybe the London Olympics is the perfect time to try them?